Universal geometrical link invariants: Introduction

 The construction of non-semisimple quantum invariants from representation theory perspectives uses as building blocks modified quantum dimensions.
-In Section \ref{S:rel} we create a dictionary and explain how we codify these essential algebraic tools through our topological lenses.
-More precisely, our construction uses the topological tools provided by {\em weighted Lagrangian intersections} which, in turn come from a local system on the configuration space of the punctured disc.

-We present how the geometric information given by the {\em monodromies of our local system} and the {\em variables of our Lagrangian intersection} encodes the algebraic origin of the construction given by modified dimensions.
+In Section \ref{ssmodif} we create a dictionary and explain how we codify these essential algebraic tools through our topological lenses.
+More precisely, our topological tools are the {\em weighted Lagrangian intersections} which, in turn come from local systems on configuration spaces of the punctured disc.
+We present how to encode the algebraic origin of the construction given by modified dimensions through the geometric information provided by the {\em monodromies of our local systems}.